paulohsilvapinto/data-engineering-test/README.md

 v.get_compatible_venues(user_list=['Karol Drewno', 'Wen Li']
 ```

-And the output will be:
+And the output would be:

 ```json
 {